 More information about recruitment is on the careers page.

 Powerlink is committed to promoting and maintaining a culture that supports open and honest dialogue.
 We encourage and respect complaints from both internal and external sources for the insights they may provide to the way Powerlink performs and operates its business.
 This helps us ensure high standards of compliance and ethics.

-Complaints in relation to Powerlink’s activities can be raised directly by contacting our freecall number on 1800 635 369 (during office hours) or on email to [email protected].
+Complaints in relation to Powerlink’s activities can be raised directly by contacting our freecall number on 1800 635 369 (during office hours) or via our Contact page.

 Working for a government owned corporation (GOC) often means being in a position of trust.
 When the conduct of an employee does, or might be perceived to, involve a conflict between private interests and corporate duty, this trust is placed at risk and a potential or actual conflict of interest may arise.